So, You’re Thinking About Laser Eye Surgery? Let’s Talk Facts, Not Fear.

 People Also Ask

-During sleep, your body enters a state of heightened repair and restoration.
-For most adults, the most critical repair processes occur during the deep sleep stages, typically within the first few hours of the night.
-This is when tissue growth and cell regeneration peak, helping to heal muscles, bones, and skin.
-The body also uses this time to strengthen the immune system and clear metabolic waste from the brain.
-For optimal recovery, aim for 7 to 9 hours of quality sleep each night.
-To understand how deep sleep specifically supports your body's healing mechanisms, you can read more in our article How Deep Sleep Supports Immune Function And Healing When You’re Sick.
-At Liberty Laser Eye Center, we emphasize that consistent, restful sleep is a cornerstone of overall health and recovery.
+During sleep, the body enters a critical phase of repair and regeneration.
+Deep sleep stages, particularly slow-wave sleep, trigger the release of growth hormone, which is essential for tissue repair, muscle growth, and cell regeneration.
+This process helps heal minor injuries, reduces inflammation, and strengthens the immune system.
+For optimal recovery, adults typically need 7 to 9 hours of quality sleep each night.
+For more on how rest supports your body's healing processes, you can read our article How Deep Sleep Supports Immune Function And Healing When You’re Sick.
+At Liberty Laser Eye Center, we emphasize that proper sleep is a cornerstone of overall health and recovery.